DKFZ-ODCF/RNAseqWorkflow/README.md

 ## Example Call

-Run the RNAseq workflow, setting the plugin directory to /home/ishaque/roddy_dev/roddyPlugins/ using the version 1.0.22-2 Use these are your basic XML/ini files: /home/ishaque/temp/roddyLocalTest/testproject/configs/ You have to set:
+* Change the basic stuff like inputbase and outputbase directories set RUN_FEATURE_COUNTS_DEXSEQ, RUN_RNASEQC, RUN_KALLISTO, RUN_ARRIBA, runFingerprinting to FALSE.

-change the basic stuff like inputbase and outputbase directories set RUN_FEATURE_COUNTS_DEXSEQ, RUN_RNASEQC, RUN_KALLISTO, RUN_ARRIBA, runFingerprinting to FALSE check if your sample type is in possibleTumorSampleNamePrefixes set your star index (GENOME_STAR_INDEX) and gene models (GENE_MODELS) parameters to what your created for (1) and (2) set GENOME_GATK_INDEX to point to the new fasta file (1), for which you have created a dict file.
-The dict file should be in the same directory as the fasta.
+* Check if your sample type is in possibleTumorSampleNamePrefixes G Set your star index (GENOME_STAR_INDEX) and gene models (GENE_MODELS) parameters to what your created for (1) and (2).
-Release 1.0.19 - 01/08/17
+* Set GENOME_GATK_INDEX to point to the new FASTA file (1), for which you have created a dict file.
+The dict file should be in the same directory as the FASTA.

 ## Change Log